 Undergraduate applicants

-You may be asked to have a subsequent interview with one of the undergraduate academic staff, during which you can discuss your study plans.
+You may be asked to have a subsequent interview with one of the undergraduate academic staff, in person or online, during which you can discuss your study plans.
 As part of the interview you may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:

 • singing the middle notes in a chord